Skip to content

 Migrating RDM Disk

-This guide walks you through the steps required to migrate a VM with RDM (Raw Device Mapping) disks using RDM disks are mostly used of windows machine.
+This guide walks you through the steps required to migrate a VM with RDM (Raw Device Mapping) disks using the CLI.

 Prerequisites